How to Take Payments on RingCentral: Secure Payment Processing

 Does Shuttle affect RingSense analytics?

-No — and this is a key benefit.
-Because DTMF tones and card data are stripped before reaching RingCentral, RingSense continues to transcribe and analyse calls normally.
+No, and this is a key benefit.
+Because the card is captured in the secure Twilio Pay call, no card data enters RingCentral, so RingSense continues to transcribe and analyse calls normally.
 The only difference is that card data is absent from transcriptions and recordings, which is exactly what PCI compliance requires.

 What is the pricing model?

-$0.20 per transaction.
+$0.20 per successful transaction for voice.
 No setup fees, no per-seat fees, no monthly minimums.
-You pay only for payment captures.
+Payment links are currently free (a new pricing model is coming).

 Related Reading